ndungek/Customer-Churn-Prediction/README.md

 |
 ├── presentation.pdf                     <- PDF version of project presentation
 |
-├── write_up.pdf                         <- PDF version of project write up
+├── telecom.csv                          <- Dataset used in the analysis
 |
-└── telecom.csv                          <- Dataset used in the analysis
+└── write-up.pdf                         <- PDF version of project write up

 ```
 ## For More Information